rromard/rromard/content/learning/text-as-data/2021-12-19-getting-started-processing-text-data/index.markdown

 Recall the earlier discussion of the impermanence of `xml_document` objects in R. Since the object is represented by an external pointer (`externalptr` in R) it can **only exist within the span of one R session**.
 That means that if you tried to save these objects as an `.rds` R data object, they would be non-functional upon import.
 Running any sort of operation on them will only return an invalid external pointer error.
 For many reasons, it will be desirable to have access to the html objects without having to download them again.
 It will be impossible to write reproducible and reusable scraping code, nor proceed with much else that uses the scraped objects.
 Scraping tons of data from many webpages can sometimes take hours to complete, so it's absolutely essential to have easy access to it if that data is going to be useful in the future.

 The workaround to this is simply to **save** the `xml_document` objects containing the scraped html into actual `.html` files in storage in some external location.
-Below, we define a function to take a dataframe with a list-column of html objects and write them to disk.
+Below, we define a function to take a dataframe with a list-column of html objects and writes them to disk.
 In this case, there is one html document for every chapter scraped, so each chapter is written as a separate `.html` file.
 Again, the writing process is wrapped in `try(silent = TRUE)` to keep an error from stopping the operation.
 If you are writing a large number of html files, `try()` is also a necessity, since one file with bad encoding in a batch of 10000 files can jam the process up with an error at any time.

 ```r